 Here are 7 simple leadership tips:

-Lead with leaders – The more you surround yourself with people capable of leading others, the greater the impact your leadership can have.
+The more you surround yourself with people capable of leading others, the greater the impact your leadership can have.
+It means you’ll have to delegate.
+You can’t control everything.
+You must empower – but you’ll be so blessed when you see the church and its leadership capacity grow.

-Be authentic – Not partially authentic.
+Not partially authentic.
 Be totally authentic.
-People will trust you more if you are who you claim to be…always.
+People will trust you more if you are who you claim to be – always.
 Don’t try to make yourself bigger than you are.
 People can easily spot the margin between the portrayed you and the real you.
 And, the greater the margin the less you’ll build trust in those you hope will follow.